 Lutron Black Diamond Dealer Certification

 Acoustic Architects earned a 2020 Black Diamond Dealer certification from Lutron.
 Innovators in the world of tech-savvy lighting control, Lutron’s Black Diamond status is the highest the company offers and signifies the recipients are exceptionally qualified to install and service their products; this is the third consecutive year Acoustic Architects has achieved this.
-They are the only provider to achieve this certification in Miami and specializes in every aspect of Lutron’s residential line, from stand-alone and single-room controls to shading systems and fixture solutions.
+They are the only provider to achieve this certification in Miami and specialize in every aspect of Lutron’s residential line, from stand-alone and single-room controls to shading systems and fixture solutions.

 AI voice-controlled home automation system company Josh.ai recently celebrated its six-year anniversary.
 To commemorate the occasion, they released a limited edition Cobalt Blue Micro.
 The Micro may be small (only 1.7 by 3.9 inches and weighing less than half a pound), but it provides impressively powerful state-of-the-art voice control.
 Its AI capabilities and seamless integration with such home automation companies as Crestron, Lutron, and Sonos make it the smartest small addition to any connected home.